wanglin2/mind-map/web/src/pages/Doc/en/render/index.md

 Get the position index of a node among its siblings.

-### copyNode()

-Copy a node, the active node is the node to be operated on, if there are multiple active nodes, only the first node will be operated on.

 ### setNodeDataRender(node, data, notRender)

 - `notRender`: v0.6.9+, `Boolean`, Default is `false`, Do not trigger rendering.